 Chloe Miller, co-founder

 Chloe Yelena Miller lives in Washington, D.C., with her family.
-She is the author of Viable (Lily Poetry Review Books, 2021) and Unrest (Finishing Line Press, 2013).
-Chloe teaches writing at American University and University of Maryland Global Campus, as well as privately.
-She holds an MFA in Writing from Sarah Lawrence College and a BA from Smith College.
-She has received residencies from Bread Loaf, A Room of Her Own and Vermont Studio Center.
-In 2022 and 2020, she was granted a DC Arts and Humanities grant for her writing.
+She is the author of Perforated (Lily Poetry Review Books, 2026), Viable (Lily Poetry Review Books, 2021) and Unrest (Finishing Line Press, 2013).
+She holds an MFA in Writing from Sarah Lawrence College (poetry) and a BA from Smith College (Italian language and literature).
+She has received residencies from Bread Loaf, A Room of Her Own and Vermont Studio Center and has received three DC Arts and Humanities grants for her writing.

 Shasta Grant, co-founder

 Shasta Grant is a writer and editor based in Indianapolis.
-She is the author of Gather Us Up and Bring Us Home (Split Lip Press, 2017).
+She is the author of When We Were Feral (Regal House, 2026) and Gather Us Up and Bring Us Home (Split Lip Press, 2017).
 Her stories and essays have appeared in cream city review, Epiphany, Heavy Feather Review, wigleaf, and elsewhere.
 She won the 2015 Kenyon Review Short Fiction Contest, selected by Ann Patchett.
 She was selected as a 2020 Aspen Words Emerging Writer Fellow and the 2016 SmokeLong Quarterly Kathy Fish Fellow.
 She has received residencies from Hedgebrook and The Kerouac House.
 She holds an MFA in Writing from Sarah Lawrence College and is the Coordinating Editor at SmokeLong Quarterly.

 Ok, but who are we really?